-Now that you've read about the key professionals in the home buying process, it's time to start taking a closer look at the forms and assorted paperwork necessary to purchase a home.
-Several important steps are involved in making the dream of homeownership a reality.
-One of them is completing your mortgage loan application (the official title for this form is the Uniform Residential Loan Application).
+Now that you've read about the key professionals in the homebuying process, it's time to start taking a closer look at the forms and assorted paperwork necessary to purchase a home.
+There are a number of important steps involved in making the dream of homeownership a reality and one of them is completing your mortgage loan application (the official title for this form is the Uniform Residential Loan Application).

-This mortgage loan application includes several sections that capture information about you, your finances, and details of your potential mortgage.
-It's lengthy and, at first, glance, seems complicated, so in this section, you'll learn about the reasons for each part of the form and why you're being asked to provide the requested information.
+This mortgage loan application includes several sections that capture information about you, your finances and details of your potential mortgage.
+It's lengthy and at first glance seems complicated, so in this section you'll learn about the reasons for each part of the form and why you're being asked to provide the requested information.
 Your loan officer will help you fill out this form.